Diego1Hernandez/azure-network-protocols/README.md

 <img src="https://i.imgur.com/AiIuFZG.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 In Wireshark type "DHCP" into the search bar and press enter.
 DHCP is used to automatically assign a computer a new IP address.
-In the command line of VM1 type " ipconfig /renew" to assign VM1 a new Ip address and produce activity of Wireshark.
+In the command line of VM1 type " ipconfig /renew" to assign VM1 a new IP address and produce activity of Wireshark.
 Observe this activity on Wireshark.
 </p>
 <br />